aws-samples/rancher-on-aws-workshop/content/50-additional-integrations/index.en.md

 weight: 50
 ---

-In the following module, you will complete the outcomes listed below:

-1. Create a managed Amazon MemoryDB for Redis Cluster using the ACK MemoryDB Controller
+In the following module, you will create a managed Amazon MemoryDB for Redis Cluster using the ACK MemoryDB Controller
     * The ACK service controller for Amazon MemoryDB for Redis lets you manage Amazon MemoryDB Cluster directly from Kubernetes

+AWS Controllers for Kubernetes, or ACK, is a powerful tool that lets you directly manage AWS services from Kubernetes.
+ACK makes it simple to build scalable and highly-available Kubernetes applications that utilize AWS services, providing a consistent Kubernetes interface for AWS, regardless of the AWS service API

 ---

-# ACK Add-On
+# AWS Controllers for Kubernetes - Amazon MemoryDB for Redis

 ## Prerequisites